Geta/klarna/README.md

 ![Payment method settings](/docs/screenshots/payment-overview.PNG?raw=true "Payment method settings")

 **Connection string**
-Connection string configurations for the connection with the Klarna APi
+Connection string configurations for the connection with the Klarna APi.

 **Widget settings**
 Set the colors and border size for the Klarna widget.
 The Klarna logo should be placed by the developer somewhere on the checkout/payment page.